cerebral/cerebral/docs/docs/docs/tutorial/actions.md

 ```

 ## Passing a payload
-Now we just need to change our button click to actually pass a message (*src/components/App/index.js*):
+Now we just need to change our button click to actually pass a message:

+*src/components/App/index.js*
 ```js
 import React from 'react'
 import {connect} from 'cerebral/react'